PelionIoT/ref-wem-webapp/README.md

    it to your EC2 instance.
 Then use letsencrypt to generate your SSL keys/certs and install them:

-   * Add `ServerName yourdomainname` to `/etc/apache2/sites-enabled/wem.conf`
+   * Add `ServerName example.com` to `/etc/apache2/sites-enabled/wem.conf`
-   where yourdomainname is the DNS entry pointing to your EC2 instance.
+   where example.com is the DNS entry pointing to your EC2 instance.
    * Also comment out `Include conf-available/wem.conf`
    * Restart apache: `systemctl restart apache2.service`